andreas-kaae/masterThesis/README.md

 The repository contains all notebooks used to construct the results presented in the thesis.

-The structure of the repository is described below:
+The structure of the repository structured in the same way the thesis is.
+The work which have been done to construct the data is saved in the folder `data_construction`.